Rhodope Mountains: People

 The sparsely populated area of the Rhodopes has been a place of ethnic and religious diversity for hundreds of years.
-Apart from the Eastern Orthodox Bulgarians and Greeks, the mountains are also home to a number of Muslim communities, including the Pomaks, that predominate in the western parts and a large concentration of Bulgarian and Greek Turks, particularly in the Eastern Rhodopes.
+Apart from the Eastern Orthodox Bulgarians and Greeks, the mountains are also home to a number of Muslim communities, including the Pomaks, that predominate in the western parts and a large concentration of Bulgarian Turks and Greek Turks, particularly in the Eastern Rhodopes.
 The mountains are also one of the regions associated with the Sarakatsani, a nomadic Greek people who traditionally roamed between Northern Thrace and the Aegean coast.
-Aromanians, a Romance-speaking ethnic group, also live in the Rhodopes.
+Aromanians, a Romance-speaking ethnic group, also live in the Rhodopes, and the Agupti who are a blend of Turks, Roma and Pomaks, but do not associate themselves with other Roma groups.